6 Best Cervical Spondylosis Exercises to Relieve Neck Pain (With Videos)

 2. Morning would be best suited, but I suggest you perform exercises twice daily in the morning and evening.

-3. The starting position of the exercises is the posture of the exercises you can sit and perform or you can stand or you can take a yoga position to start the exercises
+3. The starting position of the exercises is the posture of the exercises; you can sit and perform, or you can stand, or you can take a yoga position to start the exercises

-This was all about the pre-exercise rule, now without delay let us jump to the actual exercises.
 The purpose of the exercises is to increase the cervical range of motion by reducing stiffness.
 Maintaining the muscle tone and strength around the neck.
 So, let us get started.

-#1 Active neck rotation for cervical spondylosis
+How to do neck rotation exercises for cervical spondylosis pain relief

 Active neck rotation is one of the most effective exercises to alleviate cervical spondylosis.